 - People who have chronic medical conditions such as asthma, heart disease, diabetes, kidney and liver disorders, and chronic lung diseases

-- People with a weakened immune system -- e.g., people with cancer, HIV/AIDS, chronic steroids
+- People with a weakened immune system, for example, people with cancer, HIV/AIDS, or chronic steroid users

 - Household members and caregivers of patients at risk of complications from the flu